-The forest here is not as dense as the nearby cloud forest reserve, making wild life watching much easier.
+The forest here is not as dense as the nearby cloud forest reserve in Monteverde, making wild life watching much easier.
 Agoutis, coatis, tropical birds like the motmot and a wide variety of beautiful butterflies, including the blue morpho, are always close by, whilst the preserve also protects many other species of mammal, insect, bird and reptile that visitors may see on their hike, such as the olingo, kinkajoo, howler monkey, or the endangered bell bird.

 Situated between the aquaculture permaculture area and the preserve's sunset vista platform is the hammock garden, a delightful central sunny area where visitors can relax and recharge swinging under a tree.

 Professionally guided, daily BIRDWATCHING, FLORA & FAUNA, and NIGHT TOURS are also available and come highly recommended.
 The preserve's Night Tour was one of the first in the whole of Costa Rica and still provides the best quality and authenticity.

 Daily 6am - 4.30pm